Alexis-Georganopoulos/Arduino_Line_Follower/README.md

 Normally we would seperate the control system code into its own function, but its a simple binary controller so it's appropriate to leave it as-is.<br>
 The value of `go` is controlled by the onboard button, hence the callback function.

-If "go = false" the motors are set to zero speed, and the robot enters calibration mode.
+If `go = false` the motors are set to zero speed, and the robot enters calibration mode.
 In this mode, we can press the off-board button to start the automated calibration process.